 Before uploading your profile video, please ensure it meets these technical requirements:

-- The video is recorded in landscape format (horizontal, not vertical)
+- Recorded in landscape format (horizontal, not vertical)

-- The video shows you speaking directly to the camera
+- Shows you speaking directly to the camera

-- The video describes what it's like to work with you
+- Describes what it's like to work with you

-- The video is between 30 seconds and 3 minutes long
+- Between 30 seconds and 3 minutes long

 What to include in your video

 Your profile video should help potential clients get a sense of who you are and how you work.
-Consider including information such as:
+Consider including:

-Practical details: Mention whether you offer online or in-person sessions, languages you speak, or any specializations.
+- Practical details — mention whether you offer online or in-person sessions, languages you speak, or any specialisations.

 Tips for recording

-Choose the right setting: Record in a quiet, well-lit space.
+- Choose the right setting — record in a quiet, well-lit space.
 Natural light works best.
-Your office or a neutral background helps clients visualize working with you.
+Your office or a neutral background helps clients visualise working with you.

-Test your setup: Before recording your final video, do a test run to check your audio levels, lighting, and framing.
-You should be clearly visible and centered in the frame.
+- Test your setup — before recording your final video, do a test run to check your audio levels, lighting, and framing.
+You should be clearly visible and centred in the frame.

 What to avoid